-Pakistan versus India - Suspension by India of Flights of Pakistani

-Aircraft over Indian Territory
+Pakistan versus India - Suspension by India of Flights of Pakistani Aircraft over Indian Territory

-- The meeting opened with the statement by the Alternate Representative of India reproduced in Part II, paragraph 2 of these Minutes.
+1. The meeting opened with the statement by the Alternate Representative of India reproduced in Part II, paragraph 2 of these Minutes.
 A request for a legal opinion from the Secretariat on the validity of an immediate decision was denied on the ground that the Council was at this time sitting as a court and according to legal practice would have to pronounce on that question itself.
 The Representatives of the People's Republic of the Congo and Australia, however, disagreed explicitly with the Indian position and the Representatives of Norway, Canada and France disagreed with it implicitly in declaring their readiness to proceed to a decision forthwith.
-The Representative of the Czechoslovak Socialist Republic, supported by the Representative of the Union of Soviet Socialist Republics, proposed deferment of a decision until August 10th, but when put to the vote this proposal failed to receive the statutory majority which it had been understood from the start of the proceedings on the Pakistan application and complaint would be required for any decision, the result of the vote being 8 for, none against, and 10 recorded abstentions (the Representatives of Argentina, Brazil, Canada, the People's Republic of the Congo, Indonesia, Mexico, Norway, Senegal, Spain and Uganda). - 2.
-The President then expressed his intention of putting to a vote the following propositions based on the preliminary objection:
+The Representative of the Czechoslovak Socialist Republic, supported by the Representative of the Union of Soviet Socialist Republics, proposed deferment of a decision until August 10th, but when put to the vote this proposal failed to receive the statutory majority which it had been understood from the start of the proceedings on the Pakistan application and complaint would be required for any decision, the result of the vote being 8 for, none against, and 10 recorded abstentions (the Representatives of Argentina, Brazil, Canada, the People's Republic of the Congo, Indonesia, Mexico, Norway, Senegal, Spain and Uganda).

+2. The President then expressed his intention of putting to a vote the following propositions based on the preliminary objection:
-Case 1 (Application of Pakistan under Article 84 of the Convention and Article II, Section 2 of the International Air Services Transit Agreement)

-- (i) The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the Convention on International Civil Aviation. - (ii) The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the International Air Services Transit Agreement. - (iii) The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the bilateral agreement between India and Pakistan.
+Case 1 (Appli cation of Pakistan under Arti icle 84 of the Conventi on and Article II, Secti on 2 of the International Air Services Transit Agre ement) sibnI United Einsdom - A/V/M J (i) The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the Convention on International Civil Aviation 1. (ii) The Council has no jurisdiction to consider the disagreement in Pakistan's Application in so far as concerns the International Air Services Transit Agreemen (iii) The Council has no jurisdiction to consider the disagreemer Pakistan's Application in so far as concerns the bilateral agr ment between India and Pak (Jate,) plaint of Pakistan under Artic Servi ices Transit Agreement) Mr. A.A.
+Khan (Obs.) (iv) The Council has no jurisdic tion to consider the cu malaint of oceast .TM v) The Council has no jurisdiction to consider the complaint of Pakistan.